hmc-cs-jbearer/CSoundPlusPlus/README.md

 ## Installing dependencies

-In order for CSound++ to work properly, you must install the following programs and tools.
+In order for SoundWave to work properly, you must install the following programs and tools.
 You can find installation instructions for each by following the links.

 * [Python 3](https://wiki.python.org/moin/BeginnersGuide/Download)